 What does a Paralegal do every day?

 The Paralegal job description will obviously vary from one business to the other, but there are some generic tasks which one will find across sectors and firms.
 These will include legal drafting, legal research and documents perusal.

 Paralegals will require strong attention to detail and overall legal knowledge because of the complexity of some of their tasks.
 They will be asked to assist qualified lawyers on numerous legal and administrative duties, meaning they will be exposed to a large array of situations and challenges which will require strong knowledge and skills.

 Depending on the sector or industry, some additional tasks may include interviewing clients and witnesses for cases, going to court, billing clients, writing reports, drafting and proofreading legal documents.

-The duties of a Paralegal will always depend on the firm and the individual.
+Paralegal job duties will always depend on the firm and the individual.
 For instance, as stated above, some Paralegals will decide to never get qualified and stick to their current lot of legal and administrative duties.

 But those who have - or are in the process of - getting qualifications may be asked to take on a wider list of duties.
 This will solely be at the firm's discretion.

 Whilst this is a case by case situation, Paralegals will usually oversee the below duties amongts other things: